MarcinOrlowski/laravel-api-response-builder/README.md

 Properly designed API shall never hit consumer with HTML nor anything like that.
 While in regular use this is quite easy to achieve, unexpected problems like uncaught exception or even enabled maintenance mode can confuse many APIs world wide.
 Do not be one of them and take care of that too.
-With Laravel this can be achieved with custom Exception Handler and Response Builder comes with ready-to-use Handler as well.
+With Laravel this can be achieved with custom Exception Handler and ResponseBuilder comes with ready-to-use Handler as well.
 See [EXCEPTION_HANDLER.md](EXCEPTION_HANDLER.md) for easy setup information.